AlgebraicJulia/Decapodes.jl/docs/src/nhs/nhs.md

 # Implement Oceananigans.jl's NonhydrostaticModel in the Discrete Exterior Calculus

 Let's use Decapodes to implement the [NonhydrostaticModel](https://clima.github.io/OceananigansDocumentation/stable/physics/nonhydrostatic_model/) from Oceananigans.jl.
 We will take the opportunity to demonstrate how we can use our "algebra of model compositions" to encode certain guarantees on the models we generate.
-We will use the [2D Turbulence](https://clima.github.io/OceananigansDocumentation/stable/generated/two_dimensional_turbulence/) as a guiding example, and use only equations found in the Oceananigans docs to construct our model. <!-- TODO: This last link is broken -->
+We will use the [2D Turbulence](https://clima.github.io/OceananigansDocumentation/stable/literated/two_dimensional_turbulence/) as a guiding example, and use only equations found in the Oceananigans docs to construct our model.

 ```@example DEC
 # AlgebraicJulia Dependencies